mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(my_list)  # [3, 4, 5] ?!
 ```

-This happens because the list that you set as the default value is a single list that is associated with your function:
+This happens because default arguments are evaluated once, when the function is first defined, and then become associated with your function:

 ```py
 print(put_in_list.__defaults__)  # ([3, 4, 5],)
 default_list = put_in_list.__defaults__[0]
 print(default_list is my_list)  # True
 ```

+So, whenever you call `put_in_list` without specifying a list, the list that is used by default is always the same list, which is the one that you can access from the dunder attribute `__defaults__`.

 ### (Type) annotations